SuperCarver: Texture-Consistent 3D Geometry Super-Resolution for High-Fidelity Surface Detail Generation: Conclusion

 \begin{IEEEbiography}[{ }]{Xuan Zhang} is a Principal Researcher in the TiMi L1 Studio of Tencent Games, Shenzhen, Guangdong, China.
 His research interests include deep learning, computer graphics, polygonal mesh processing, and AI-generated content. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wenping Wang} (Fellow, IEEE) is a Professor of Computer Science and Engineering at Texas A\&M University.
 He conducts research in computer graphics, computer vision, scientific visualization, geometric computing, medical image processing, and robotics, and he has published over 400 papers in these fields.
 He received the John Gregory Memorial Award, Tosiyasu Kunii Award, and Bezier Award for contributions in geometric computing and shape modeling. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member, IEEE) is an Associate Professor with the Department of Computer Science, City University of Hong Kong.
+\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member, IEEE) is a Professor with the Department of Computer Science, City University of Hong Kong.
 His research interests are multi-dimensional visual computing.

-Dr. Hou received the Early Career Award (3/381) from the Hong Kong Research Grants Council in 2018 and the NSFC Excellent Young Scientists Fund in 2024.
-He has served or is serving as an Associate Editor for \textit{IEEE Transactions on Visualization and Computer Graphics}, \textit{IEEE Transactions on Image Processing}, \textit{IEEE Transactions on Multimedia}, and \textit{IEEE Transactions on Circuits and Systems for Video Technology}. \end{IEEEbiography}
+Dr. Hou received the Early Career Award from the Hong Kong Research Grants Council, the Excellent Young Scientists Fund from the National Natural Science Foundation of China, and the IEEE SPS Best Paper Award.
+He is serving as a Senior Area Editor for \textit{IEEE Trans. on Image Processing} and an Associate Editor for \textit{IEEE Trans. on Visualization and Computer Graphics}, and \textit{IEEE Trans. on Multimedia}.
+He served as an Associate Editor for \textit{IEEE Trans. on Image Processing} and \textit{IEEE Trans. on Circuits and Systems for Video Technology}. \end{IEEEbiography}